 The inspiration for my chart design was the time bar layout of ITA Matrix Airfare Search; instead of showing a lot of itinerary options for one traveler, I’d be a single itinerary each for a number of travelers. ↩︎

-All flight times are stored in UTC, and converted to whatever offset is appropriate for display. ↩︎
+All flight times were stored in UTC, and converted to whatever offset is appropriate for display. ↩︎